-The Thinkers50 also has a growing reputation for innovation in the world of ideas.
-Developing new ways to share the best thinking is at the heart of what we do.
-That’s why we have launched our 50for initiative as well as developing Thinkers50 iPad Apps, our debate-igniting video blog series, Thinker’s Boot Camps, book publishing and much more.
+Thinkers50 also has a growing reputation for innovation in the world of ideas.
+Developing new ways to share the best of management thinking is at the heart of what we do.
+That’s why we have launched our debate-igniting video blog series, Thinkers50 Direct, book publishing, podcasting, 50 second Q&As, and much more.

-Stuart Crainer and Des Dearlove are internationally recognised experts and commentators on management thinking.
+Stuart Crainer and Des Dearlove are internationally recognized experts and commentators on management thinking.
 For a decade and a half they have championed the very best new management ideas through Thinkers50.

 Through their work with Thinkers50, they are frequently asked to advise organizations and individuals on how to maximize the impact of their ideas.
 Their clients include some of the world’s leading business schools and corporations.
 Stuart and Des’s work in business thought leadership led Management Today to describe them as “market makers par excellence”.

-Corporate clients include: Alverez & Marsal, Cisco Systems, Fujitsu, Heidrick & Struggles, Management Centre Turkey, Pearson, PwC, Santander, Strategy&, Swarovski, and Turkcell.
+Corporate clients include: Cisco Systems, Fujitsu, Haier, Heidrick & Struggles, Management Centre Turkey, Pearson, PwC, Santander, Strategy&, and Swarovski.

 Des is a former columnist to The (London) Times, contributing editor to Strategy+Business, and co-editor of the bestselling Financial Times Handbook of Management.
 He has taught at some of the world’s leading business schools, including IE Business School, and the Said Business School at Oxford University, where he is an associate fellow.
-He is also a bestselling author of children’s books.
+He is a Visiting Professor at Warwick Business School.
+He is also the author of the Archie Greene trilogy of children’s books.

 Stuart is the former editor of London Business School’s award-winning magazine Business Strategy Review.
 His book credits include The Management Century and a biography of the management guru Tom Peters.
-He has taught on the International MBA at IE Business School and on executive education programs around the world, including the Strategic Leadership programme at Oxford University.
+He has taught in the International MBA at IE Business School and in executive education programs around the world, including the Strategic Leadership programme at Oxford University.
+Stuart is a Visiting Professor at Warwick Business School.
 He is also the author of Atlantic Crossing, based on his experiences sailing the Atlantic.